H1963977384/A-Fine-Tuned-LLaVA-Med-Framework-for-Automatic-Chest-X-ray-Report-Generation/README.md

 <h2>Dataset</h2>
 <h3>Description</h3>
-To achieve the research objectives, this study utilizes the [[Paper, NeurIPS 2023 Datasets and Benchmarks Track (Spotlight)](https://arxiv.org/abs/2306.00890)] .
+To achieve the research objectives, this study utilizes the IU X-Ray Dataset.
 Collected retrospectively between 2011 and 2018 by researchers at Indiana University Health from two large hospital systems within Indiana's patient care network, this dataset was specifically constructed for chest X-ray image understanding and report generation tasks.

 ![Dataset.png](./plot/dataset.png)